 Use the starter in 5 second bursts.
 If the engine fails to start, wait 10 seconds and try again.
 Release the starter button to disengage the starter motor as soon as the engine starts.

 The engine may be difficult to start if the motorcycle had been laid up for a number of days or weeks.
-Recharge the battery if the cranking speed is low.
+If so, you may need to drain the stale fuel out from the carburetter float bowl.